 - 1Dégh, Linda.
 Legend and Belief: Dialectics of a Folklore Genre.
 Indiana University Press, 2001.

 - 2Brunvand, Jan Harold.
 The Vanishing Hitchhiker: American Urban Legends and Their Meanings.
-W. W. Norton & Company, 1981.
+W. W. Norton, 1981.

 - 3Blackburn, Stuart.
 Print, Folklore, and Nationalism in Colonial South India.
 Permanent Black, 2003.